mgomezpaz/startup/README.md

 - Secure Upload: Users can upload a compressed folder containing their codebase securely.
 - AI-Powered Analysis: The application integrates with the OpenAI GPT API to analyze the code for common vulnerabilities, such as SQL injection, XSS, and weak encryption.
 - Detailed Reports: Generates actionable suggestions for improving code security.
-- Interactive Dashboard: Allows users to explore vulnerabilities file by file, with severity ratings and improvement tips.
+- Dashboard: Allows users to explore vulnerabilities file by file, with severity ratings and improvement tips.
 - Real-Time Feedback: Uses WebSocket to show the progress of analysis as it happens.

 ### Technologies

 I am going to use the required technologies in the following ways.

-HTML:
-Used for structuring the web application's UI, including forms for uploading files and displaying analysis results.
-CSS:
-Ensures the application is visually appealing and provides a responsive design for various devices.
-Includes styling for the dashboard, progress indicators, and vulnerability highlights.
-React:
+- **HTML** - Uses correct HTML structure for application.
+Two HTML pages.
+One for login and one for the code analyzer dashboard.
+- **CSS** - Application styling that looks good on different screen sizes, uses good whitespace, color choice and contrast.
-Manages the dynamic, component-based front-end for file uploads, real-time analysis progress, and report displays.
+- **React** - Provides login, file uploads, real-time analysis progress, and report displays.
-Handles routing for navigation between pages (e.g., upload page, results page).
-Service:
-Integrates the OpenAI GPT API for analyzing code files.
+- **Service** - Integrates the OpenAI GPT API for analyzing code files.
 Uses third-party libraries for handling ZIP file uploads and extraction.
-DB/Login:
-Implements user authentication for secure access to the application.
+- **DB/Login** - Implements user authentication for secure access to the application.
 Stores user-uploaded files and analysis history in a database for reference.
-WebSocket:
-Provides real-time feedback to users during the analysis process, such as displaying progress and results as they are generated.
+- **WebSocket** - Provides real-time feedback to users during the analysis process, such as displaying progress and results as they are generated.

-- **HTML** - Description here
-- **CSS** - Description here
-- **React** - Description here
-- **Service** - Description here
-- **DB/Login** - Description here
-- **WebSocket** - Description here

 ## 🚀 AWS deliverable